nronzel/realescrape-go/README.md

 I will be working out some way of fixing this issue.

+Another bug exists when you click the Load More button, it will show duplicate results.
+This is a bug caused by how the data is being displayed and I should have it worked out soon.

 ---

 If you run into any problems you can open an issue, or submit a pull request.